-"Hi Brian, I'd like to join your LinkedIn network."
+"Hi, I'd like to join your LinkedIn network."

 Don’t you love to get these generic LinkedIn requests in your email inbox every day?
 Yeah, us too.

-While LinkedIn is undoubtedly the 1,000-pound gorilla in the business networking space, for some it sometimes can be more annoying than helpful.
+While LinkedIn is undoubtedly the 1,000-pound gorilla in the business networking space, for some, it's more annoying than helpful.
 Many business people still don’t believe that being active on social media is worth the time or effort.
-For those that don’t want to be seen as a thought leader in their industry or don’t want to spend time creating content that helps connect them with prospects, it is indeed a waste of time.
+For those that don’t want to be seen as a thought leader in their industry, or don’t want to spend time creating content that helps connect them with prospects, it's indeed a waste of time.

-One of the best ways to get started or to achieve success with LinkedIn is to connect with a vast number of contacts that are in your industry and that you have previously worked with.
-When you are doing this, it’s important to make sure that you are focused on creating a real connection, rather than just sending a cold request to connect.
+One of the best ways to get started or to achieve success with LinkedIn is to connect with a vast number of contacts that are in your industry and that you've previously worked with.
+When you're doing this, it’s important to focus on creating a real connection, rather than just sending a cold request to connect.

 Customizing LinkedIn Connection Requests on Mobile